PreK Reading Strategy and Curriculum Standards

 PreK reading strategy students learn simple rhymes, songs, and finger-plays, and are given language arts worksheets to decorate with these things written on them.
 Many PreK reading strategy students pick up an ability to read by learning the rhymes then comparing with the words written on paper.

 Is your child being homeschooled?

 *Reading Standards are defined by each state.
 Time4Learning bases its use of PreK reading standards on the national bodies that recommend curriculum and standards and the interpretations of it by a sampling of states notably Florida, Texas, and California.

 This story is constructed using the "consonant - vowel - consonant" and "sight" words that were just taught.

 In the lesson, you can click on the highlighted word and hear it spoken.

 The Time4Learning PreK Program Structure

 Time4Learning’s PreK curriculum has been refined through years of feedback from educators, parents, and students.
-It focuses on skill-focused, standard-aligned activities covering building blocks of Reading, Math, Social Studies, Science, Art & Colors, and Music.
-Themes are designed to deliver interactive and engaging content in a mobile and tablet-friendly format making this a great tool for early childhood development.
+It focuses on skill, standard-aligned activities covering building blocks of Reading, Math, Social Studies, Science, Art & Colors, and Music.
+Themes are designed to deliver interactive and engaging content on supported devices and browsers, making this a great tool for early childhood development.

 The lessons are interactive and engaging, with simple verbal directions, colorful graphics accompanied by music and sound.
 The Preschool curriculum is organized around themes (such as colors, shapes, foods, neighborhoods, feelings and self) which are introduced with a story or song followed by activities tied to the theme.
 As students move through themes, a new theme opens as a reward gradually introducing students to higher level skills in a prescribed progression.